rithmschool/python_curriculum_exercises/Unit-02/02-many-to-many/readme.md

 ### Part 1

 1. Finish building CURD in the many to many application with employees and departments.
+You can find the starter code [here](https://github.com/rithmschool/flask-many-many-example)

 Your app should have the following features:

 * Full CRUD on employees
-	* The index page for employees should show the department name
+* Full CRUD on departments
-* Able to see index page and show page for department (no need to have create, delete, or edit for departments)
+* The index page for employees should show the department name for each employee
-	* The departments show page should show all employees in the department
+* The index page for departments should show all employees in the department
-* Use WTF for all of your forms in employees
+* Use WTForms for all CRUD operations for both employees and departments

 ### Part 2